 EU Cracks Down On Fast Fashion With New Ban

-Earlier this week, EU competition ministers met in Brussles to approve a plan proposed last year by the European Commission, the bloc’s executive arm, for setting new ecodesign requirements for sustainable products.
+Back in May, EU competition ministers met in Brussles to approve a plan proposed last year by the European Commission, the bloc’s executive arm, for setting new ecodesign requirements for sustainable products.
 Replacing the current directive, it aims to expand regulations to encompass a much wider range of products to include almost all consumer goods in the EU market.
 This will cover the design and disposal of goods, as well as transparency when informing shoppers of the sustainability of these items.

 ‘If we want really sustainable European products on the market, we need to address the issue from the starting point: their design,’ said Ebba Busch, Swedish Deputy Prime Minister and Minister for Energy, Business and Industry.
 ‘The Ecodesign regulation will make sure that products sold in the EU market are fit and ready for the green transition.’